lagtv/lagtv/README.md

 Core Development
 ----------------

-All of us in the core team work for the same web agency in the UK.
 We do this for a living, we are lagtv fans and we play a bit of StarCraft too.

 * [Andy Pike](https://twitter.com/#!/andypike)
 * [George Good](https://twitter.com/#!/george_good)